sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 ## Build SAI client test program(s)
 This compiles a simple libsai client program to verify the libsai-to-p4runtime-to-bmv2 stack.
 It performs table access(es).

-**TODO:** Write libsai client test programs which configure the dataplane and performs traffic tests.

 ```
 make test
 ```